 As you consult your dentist to get your cavities removed, your dentist will first remove the cavity from the decayed tooth, clean the cavity filled portion of the tooth and then fill it with any of the above materials.

-One of the major situations that will lead your dentist recommending that you get a dental filling is when there are cavities present in your teeth that can, in the long run, harm the rest of the teeth.
+One of the dental conditions that may lead your dentist to recommend a dental filling is when there are cavities present in your teeth that can, in the long run, harm the rest of the teeth.

-Your dentist will give your teeth a close examination with the help of small dental mirrors to determine the severity of your condition.
-Anything that appears seemingly abnormal will be taken for further tests and investigation, one of which includes a default X-ray check.
+Your dentist will examine your teeth to determine the severity of your condition.
+Anything that appears abnormal will be taken for further tests and investigation, one of which includes an X-ray exam.
 The type of treatment that your dentist will recommend will depend on the severity of the damage.